1.) Fishing hours will be from 7:00am to 3:30pm, August 19, 2023.

 27.)
 Protest/Challenge Submittals - In the event a team wishes to enter a protest to formally challenge a competitor conflict, a formal document will be available for submittal.
 This form, in addition to a charge of $200 will be presented to Tournament Officials.
 Submittals must be made no later than 15 minutes after the weighing in of the last team on the day of the event.
 Should the challenge be awarded in favor to the protest submitting team, the $200 fee will be refunded to the challenging team.
 Should the challenge be invalid, the $200 fee will be forfeited.

-29.)
+28.)
 The Innovative Outdoors Walleye Challenge maintains zero tolerance of cheating or misconduct within ANY tournament venue anywhere throughout the USA or Canada.
-The Innovative Outdoors Walleye Challenge will prohibit participation of any captain or team member(s) found/documented as cheating or misconduct within ANY tournament event.
+The Innovative Outdoors Walleye Challenge will prohibit participation of any captain or team member(s) documented as cheating or misconduct within ANY tournament event.
+Tournament officials will have the final decision.

-30.)
-Polygraph testing will be utilized for winning teams (this could include any or all members of the team) within various portions of the tournament payout structure.
+29.)
+Polygraph testing and/or legal deposition will be utilized for winning teams (this could include any or all members of the team) within various portions of the tournament payout structure.
 This includes Big Fish Friday and the Main Event.
-Refusal or being unfit to be tested will result in automatic disqualification.
+Refusal or being unable to participate when called to test will result in automatic disqualification.
+All test results will be considered final with no exceptions.
+Any form of deception recorded by the test will be considered a failure and result in disqualification.

 a.)
 Tournament officials will monitor http://www.ndbc.noaa.gov/data/Forecasts/FZUS51.KBUF.html.
 Monitor VHF channel 68.